dotnet/csharplang/proposals/improved-common-type.md

 ## Summary
 [summary]: #summary

-There are two circumstances in which the current common-type algorithm results are counter-intuitive, and result in the programmer adding what feels like a redundant cast to the code.
+There is a situation in which the current common-type algorithm results are counter-intuitive, and results in the programmer adding what feels like a redundant cast to the code.
 With this change, an expression such as `condition ?
-1 : null` would result in a value of type `int?`, and an expression of the form `condition ? new Dog() : new Cat()` would result in a value of their common base type `Animal`.
+1 : null` would result in a value of type `int?`.

 ## Motivation
 [motivation]: #motivation